rakesh716/The-Sparks-Foundation/README.md

 #### Task 3: Decision Tree Classifier
 Task is to create a Decision Tree Classifier on IRIS dataset and visualize it graphically.

+#### Task 5: Exploratory Data Analysis on Sample Superstore Dataset using Python